project-ncl/bacon/README.md

 # Bacon
 Bacon is a new Java CLI for PNC 2.0 combining features of old PNC, DA CLI and PiG tooling.

+## Documentation
+The [Developer's guide](https://github.com/project-ncl/bacon/blob/master/DEVELOPING.md) is a good start on how to get up and running with developing in Bacon.

+The [PiG `build-config.yaml` guide](https://github.com/project-ncl/bacon/wiki/Anatomy-of-a-build-config.yaml) provides information on how to build your own `build-config.yaml` file for PiG.

+Finally, our [changelog](https://github.com/project-ncl/bacon/wiki/Changelog) lists the changes that happened in releases.

 ---
 # Reporting an issue
 To report an issue, please use the internal JIRA instance.
-The Github issues usage is now deprecated, and will be closed in the future.
+The Github issues usage is now disabled.

 # Common Usages
 Compile: